Middle School: KEYs to Empowering Youth Program

-Registration Deadline: Open through October 18th.
+Registration Deadline: Open until spaces fill.

 Registration for KEYs is on a first come, first serve basis.
 Space in the program is limited.
 Returning KEYs participants are welcome to apply but preference is given to students who have not participated in the KEYs program before.
 Please send in your completed registration form as soon as possible to secure a spot in the program.